Rivalz-ai/ADCS-Docs-V0/README.md

 **Introduction**

-Agentic Data Coordination Service (ADCS) is a service that allows AI Agents to have access to authentic, aggregated data for decision making.\
+The Agentic Data Coordination Service is real-time data oracle network, a middleware layer in advanced AI ecosystems, facilitating the orchestration of validated, aggregated data streams and feeds to autonomous AI agents.
+This service acts as a critical nexus for information flow, ensuring that AI decision-making processes are fueled by a wide-range of authenticated data covering everything from web2 resources, to blockhain indexing, protocol data and pricing.\

 **Components**\
 **Fetcher nodes V1**
 The goal of fetcher is to fetch data from different sources, base on the definition inside data adapter.